catenax-eV/catenax-ev.github.io/docs/standards/CX-0139-InformationasaServiceExternalDataProvider/CX-0139-InformationasaServiceExternalDataProvider.md

 # CX-0139 Information as a Service - External Data Provider  v1.0.0

 :::info
-This standard is suspended for certification.
+This standard is currently suspended for certification.
 :::

 ## ABSTRACT